The Amazing Benefits of a Digital Detox

 Turn off all notifications.

-Do we really need to know every time someone likes our posts on Instagram?
+Do we need to know whenever someone likes our Instagram posts?
 Do we need to be alerted that our friend from high school is feeling “excited” about this, that, or the other thing?

 Not to say we can’t be interested in what’s up on the gram or Facebook; I’m just saying we shouldn’t be alerted to it every second of every day!